-Students will take placement testing for english and math during SOAR.
+Students will take placement testing for math during SOAR.
 This math letter (PDF) was sent to freshmen that plan to attend in the fall 2014.
 It gives a detailed description of placement as well as the placement grid.

 Colleges and Academic Departments:

 College of Business and Technology - Accounting and Finance, Agriculture, Computer Sciences, Economics and Decision Sciences, Engineering, Engineering Technology, Management and Marketing.

 College of Arts and Sciences - African American Studies, Biological Sciences, Chemistry, English & Journalism, Foreign Languages & Literatures, Geography, Geology, History, Institute for Environmental Studies, Mathematics, Nursing, Philosophy & Religious Studies, Physics, Political Science, Psychology, Sociology & Anthropology, Western Survey Research Center, and Women's Studies.